kode8/kode8_bootstrap/README.md

 2. cd bootstrap
 3. Install https://imageoptim.com/ for MacOS, this is used for the automatic image compression in Gulp
 3. sudo npm install
-4. sudo bower install -g
+4. bower install -g
-5. sudo npm gulp install -g
+5. npm install gulp -g
 5. gulp

 That's it.
 Please checkout the Foundation 5 documentation for visibility and grid classes.

-Foundation overrides and variables and component imports can be found in /src/_bootstrap.scss